Vyral/base-template/_posts/2020-03-12-enter-for-a-chance-to-win-5000-cash.md

 **What would you do with $5,000?** I want to invite you to enter the Maxwell 2020 Dream Vacation Sweepstakes.
 The previous year's winner came from our office, so maybe this year it could be you.

 **All you need to do is <u><a target="_blank" href="http://bit.ly/2I6dcQx">follow this link</a></u> and fill out the information**.
 There is no purchase necessary and no obligation required.
-If you win, you’ll get $5,000 to plan the vacation of your dream.
+If you win, you’ll get $5,000 to plan the vacation of your dreams.

 {% include pullquote.html %}

 Maxwell is also holding smaller monthly draws, and I’ll be holding additional monthly draws for just my clients as well.

-If you have any questions for me about real estate in the meantime, don’t hesitate to reach out.
+If you have any questions about real estate in the meantime, don’t hesitate to reach out to me.
 I look forward to hearing from you soon.